 Status: Under an earn-in agreement with Liberty Silver Corp.

-Ownership: The property consists of 59 unpatented mining claims and 5,000 acres of fee land, (about 5,800 acres in total) which is controlled 100% by RenGold.
+Ownership: The property consists of unpatented mining claims and 5,000 acres of fee land, in total about 5,800 acres (2,347 hectares).

 Geology: Trinity Silver is a Tertiary-aged, volcanic-hosted, epithermal deposit of sulfide veins and stockworks with widespread illitic alteration.
 The sulfide mineralogy includes pyrite, galena, sphalerite, arsenopyrite, silver-bearing tetrahedrite, pyrargyrite, and stannite.
-Mineralization is associated with rhyolites and high tin values of up to 0.05% in 5-ft (2 m) drill intervals make this an interesting possible analogue to the major silver deposits in Bolivia.
+Mineralization is associated with rhyolites and high tin values of up to 0.05% in 2 meter (5 foot) drill intervals make this an interesting possible analogue to the major silver deposits in Bolivia.

-Renaissance Gold Inc. is a gold/silver exploration company listed on the TSX-V under the symbol REN.
-The Company has projects in Nevada, Utah, Argentina and Spain.
+Renaissance Gold Inc. is a gold/silver exploration company listed on the TSX under the symbol REN.

 To learn more about this property and other joint venture opportunities, please contact Eric M. Struhsacker, Vice President Exploration at (775) 337-1545 or .